openstack-archive/gertty/README.rst

 retry requests if needed, and will switch between offline and online mode automatically.

+If you review a change while offline with a positive vote, and someone else leaves a negative vote on that change in the same category before Gertty is able to upload your review, Gertty will detect the situation and mark the change as "held" so that you may re-inspect the change and any new comments before uploading the review.
+The status bar will alert you to any held changes and direct you to a list of them (the `F12` key by default).
+When viewing a change, the "held" flag may be toggeled with the exclamation key (`!`).
+Once held, a change must be explicitly un-held in this manner for your review to be uploaded.

 If Gertty encounters an error, this will also be indicated in the status bar.
 You may wish to examine ~/.gertty.log to see what the error was.
 In many cases, Gertty can continue after encountering an